Full-Stack Developer Roadmap

 Before React, before Tailwind — understand the platform.
 Modern HTML and CSS can do far more than most developers realize, and getting the fundamentals right makes everything that follows easier.

-Project: Build the Vault marketing site: a responsive landing page with a hero, feature grid (CSS Grid), pricing cards (Flexbox), and a footer.
-Use semantic HTML, CSS custom properties for a consistent color system, and make it score 95+ on Lighthouse accessibility.
-No frameworks, no libraries.
+Project: Build the Vault marketing site: responsive landing with hero, feature grid, pricing cards and footer.
+Semantic HTML, CSS custom properties for a consistent color system, 95+ Lighthouse accessibility — no frameworks, no libraries.

 Module 2

-React, Next.js, Node.js — they're all JavaScript.
+React, Next.js, Node — they're all JavaScript.
 Developers who struggle with frameworks almost always have JS gaps.
 This module fills them with the exact patterns you'll use in component code and API handlers.

-Project: Build an interactive bookmark manager in vanilla JS: fetch data from a mock API, render a filterable/sortable list to the DOM, add debounced search, handle loading and error states, and persist data to localStorage.
+Project: Build an interactive bookmark manager in vanilla JS: fetch from a mock API, render a filterable/sortable list, add debounced search, handle loading and error states, persist to localStorage.
 This becomes the prototype for Vault.

 Module 3

 TypeScript catches bugs at write-time instead of runtime.
-Learn to describe the shape of your data, type your functions, and let the editor tell you when something's wrong — before your users find out.
+Learn to describe the shape of your data, type your functions, and let the editor tell you when something's wrong before users find out.

 Module 4

-Project: Rebuild Vault's bookmark manager as a React app: a sidebar with collections, a main panel with a bookmark grid, a detail drawer, an add-bookmark modal with URL validation, and a command palette (Cmd+K).
-Use useState, useReducer for grid state, context for the active collection, and a custom useDebounce hook.
+Project: Rebuild Vault's bookmark manager as a React app: sidebar with collections, main panel with bookmark grid, detail drawer, add-bookmark modal with URL validation, command palette (Cmd+K).
+Use useState, useReducer, context for active collection, and a custom useDebounce hook.

 Module 5